Helmholtz-UFZ/saqc/sphinxdoc/documentation/GlobalKeywords.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We can also use the interplay between the ``dfilter`` keyword and ``flag`` keyword, to order flags priorities.
-By default, the ``dfilter`` keyword is set to the highest flag value (`255`).
-So, the second call to :py:meth:`saqc.SaQC.flagRange` in the example below, wont get passed the values already flagged by the first call to :py:meth:`saqc.SaQC.flagRange` - so it cant check the value level and assign no flag.
+By default, the ``dfilter`` keyword is set to the highest flag value of the instantiated :ref:`flagging scheme <FlagsHistoryTranslations>`, referred to, as :py:attr:`~saqc.constants.BAD`.
+Since the flag set by a test also defaults to :py:attr:`~saqc.constants.BAD`, the second call to :py:meth:`saqc.SaQC.flagRange` in the example below, wont get passed the values already flagged by the first call to :py:meth:`saqc.SaQC.flagRange` - so it cant check the value level and assign no additional flag by its self.

 .. doctest:: exampleLabel